Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 to develop applications in this language and, by means of the various plug-ins, in other languages as well as C/C++, Cobol, Python, Perl, PHP and more.

-This document describes configuration of Selenium-RC with Eclipse -
+Following lines describes configuration of Selenium-RC with Eclipse -
 Version: 3.3.0.
 (Europa Release).
 It should not be too different for higher versions of Eclipse